hacknlove/html-rewriter-plus/README.md

 # HTMLRewriter+

-Static generated sites with dynamic content.
+Static generated sites with dynamic content injected on the fly, and they stream to the client.

 ## Install